 The bill H. 3229 aims to amend the South Carolina Code of Laws by adding a new section, 27-39-70, which prohibits landlords from requiring potential tenants to provide their credit score as part of a rental application or as a condition for entering into a rental agreement.
-This legislative change seeks to protect tenants from potential discrimination based on their credit history, thereby promoting fair housing practices.
+This legislative change is intended to protect tenants from potential discrimination based on their credit history, thereby promoting fair housing practices.

-12/05/2024: 27-39-70
+Statutes affected: 12/05/2024: 27-39-70

 Latest Version: 27-39-70